bootdotdev/blog/content/javascript/ruby-vs-javascript-which-language-should-you-learn-first.md

 ## Ruby vs JavaScript Performance

-In order to keep this comparison fair, we’re going to focus on comparing Ruby to JavaScript’s runtime environment Node.js.
+To keep this comparison fair, we’re going to focus on comparing Ruby to JavaScript’s runtime environment Node.js.
 This is because Ruby is a backend language and JavaScript is natively a frontend one.

 Comparing the performance of a backend language to a frontend language is like comparing fish to monkeys, and Node.js is what allows users to turn JavaScript into a backend language.